last updated: 1/22/19

 - Required before your first solo flight

-- May be written by your flight school, instructor, a commercial vendor, or anyone else as long as it meets FAA requirements
+- May be created by your flight school, instructor, a commercial vendor, or anyone else as long as it meets FAA requirements

-- Questions may be any format (multiple-choice, fill-in-the blank, essay, etc.)
+- Questions may be in any format (multiple-choice, fill-in-the blank, essay, etc.)

 - May be any number of questions